BlinkTagInc/gtfs-to-geojson/README.md

 ### outputType

 {String} The grouping of the output.
 Choose "agency" to output one geoJSON file with all routes for a single agency.
-Choose "route" to output one geoJSON file per route.
-Choose "direction" to output one geoJSON file per route, per direction.
+Choose "route" to output one geoJSON file per route and direction.
 Defaults to `route`.

 ```
     "outputType": "route"